Enhancing Quality of Pose-varied Face Restoration with Local Weak Feature Sensing and GAN Prior: Related Work

 \subsection{Face Restoration}

-For blind face restoration in the real world, the restoration problem becomes more complex due to the particularity of the face image itself and the influence of many unknown degradation factors, such as compression artifacts, low resolution, blur, and noise.
-There are three main research trends~\cite{jiang2021faceSR_survey} for this task: basic CNN-based methods, GAN-based methods, and Prior-guided methods.
+For blind face restoration in the real world, the restoration problem becomes more complex due to the particularity of the face image itself and the influence of many unknown degradation factors.
+This task has three main research trends\cite{22face_survey, jiang2021faceSR_survey} for this task: basic CNN-based, GAN-based, and Prior-guided methods.

-\textit{\textbf{Basic CNN-based methods.}} IPFH~\cite{cheng2019identity} utilized deep reinforcement learning and facial illuminator to restore high-quality textures of human face.
-DPDFN~\cite{jiang2020dual} proposed a simple dual-path deep fusion network for face super-resolution without additional face priors, which constructed two individual branches for learning global facial contours and local face details and then fused the results of the two branches.
-Chen et al.~\cite{chen2019modeling} adopted a nearest neighbor network to model the neighbor relationship in HR to produce high-quality and high-resolution outputs.